-- Some claim that high-fat diets are better than high-carb diets for losing fat, building muscle, and increasing your endurance.
+- Some claim that low-carb, high-fat diets are better than high-carb diets for losing fat, building muscle, and increasing your endurance.

 - The truth is that high-fat diets are no better for losing fat, probably worse (or no better) for building muscle, and much worse for increasing your endurance.

 - That said, you may benefit from following a high-fat diet if you’re overweight and sedentary, you struggle with hunger when following a high-carb diet, and/or you’re tired of high-carb dieting.

 And the more it seems we’ve been “wrong all along,” the more exciting it is when we discover the truth.